How to Parameterize a Circle: A complete walkthrough

 Introduction to Circle Parameterization

 A circle, geometrically defined as a set of points equidistant from a central point, can be described using an equation in Cartesian coordinates: (x - a)² + (y - b)² = r², where (a, b) represents the center and r is the radius.
-However, this equation doesn't easily lend itself to dynamic manipulation or generating points along the circle's circumference.
+That said, this equation doesn't easily lend itself to dynamic manipulation or generating points along the circle's circumference.
 This is where parameterization comes in.
 Parameterization allows us to represent the x and y coordinates of points on the circle as functions of a single variable, often denoted as 't' (for time or parameter).

 The Standard Parameterization of a Circle